dhis2/design-system/organisms/table.md

-# Data Table
+# Table
-Data Tables are used to display data in a standard, effective way.
+Tables are used to display data in a standard, effective way.

 ![](../images/table.jpg)